 The tracks in Aongatete Forest are of a good standard but can become muddy after wet weather.
 They are not suitable for mountain bikes or push chairs.

-Wear stout footwear and carry a comfortable pack containing a waterproof and windproof outer-layer, warm clothing, some high energy emergency food, a drink and a first-aid kit.
+Wear sturdy footwear and carry a comfortable pack containing a waterproof and windproof outer-layer, warm clothing, some high energy emergency food, a drink and a first-aid kit.

 There are no toilets in the forest itself, but there is a public toilet at the project Kohanga (uphill from the carpark).
 Please don’t use the bush as a bog!